crcn/mesh.js/docs/react-integration.md

 - "models" section
 -->

-Mesh can easily be used with React as a flux replacement.
+Mesh can easily be used with React.
 Here's an example of how you might integrate the two libraries:

 ```javascript
 import React from "react";